Manage your manager

-'When will you close that deal?' is one of the dreaded questions sales managers ask frequently.
+'When will you close that deal?' is one of the questions sales managers ask their team members frequently.

 It is a logical, outcome focused question.
 They want to know when the deal is coming in and when revenues will start.
 Targets have to be achieved.

 Yet, as a salesperson you probably do not know yet when the deal is coming in.
 Perhaps you were too optimistic talking about the deal as a real opportunity.
 The pressure is on.......